charlesjameshenderson/mlflow_r_tutorial/mlflow_R.md

 ## Predict Troubleshooting

 Some models, for instance basic stats::lm() linear models will often run an error with the mflow_predict command.

+        Error in predict(model, .x) :
+          could not find function "predict"
+        Some(<code style = 'font-size:10pt'> Error in predict(model, .x): could not find function &quot;predict&quot; </code>)
+        Error in predict(model, .x): could not find function "predict"

-In those situations try the mlflow_load_model like a function call.
+In those situations try the mlflow_load_model as a function call.

 For example if the crate trained model looks like this: